 Eligibility to Obtain a Green Card

-The process of obtaining a Green Card can seem complex, which is why Iyer Immigration Law is here to help you.
+The process of obtaining a Green Card can seem complex, which is why Iyer PLLC is here to help you.
 There are many different bases for Green Cards—each of which involves different eligibility requirements—but here are some of the more common general eligibility requirements to get a Green Card.

 Generally, an immigrant must: